AG have a dedicated team of dilapidations specialist’s providing proactive advice to ensure our clients achieve their objectives.

 In most cases, no. We certainly would not recommend paying the landlord’s claim in full before first obtaining advice from a Chartered Building Surveyor with a strong dilapidations background.
 There are various factors that need to be considered when assessing and preparing a dilapidations claim.

-By appointing a Chartered Building Surveyor with and experience of defending tenants.
+By appointing a Chartered Building Surveyor with knowledge and experience of defending tenants.
 There are various techniques to defending a claim from common law principles to controlling costs before lease end.
 Our in-house dilapidation experts will provide strategic, commercial advice to defend your position.

 AG’s 4 top tips: